50 Prayer Requests for the Children

-Many parents who believe in the power of prayer also believe in the truth of the Scriptures.
-When they pray the Scriptures, they are in essence speaking their agreement with the Written Word concerning what God decrees.
-Plus, when the children’s needs come to mind during the hustle and bustle of the day, there may just enough time for one powerful prayer line from the Scriptures.
+When the children’s needs come to mind during the hustle and bustle of the day, there may just enough time for one prayer request which may be borrowed from the Scriptures.

 That they will have wisdom and good judgment (Proverbs 16:16)